techidaily/site-games-able/source/_posts/questful-commuting-smart-tips-for-in-transit-gaming.md

  If you’re the sort to leave your devices without passwords, it’s time to end your habits.
 You’re going into the wide, wild world, and not everyone might have the best intentions.
 Unfortunately, your computer, console, or phone could get stolen or lost, and a password will make it difficult for the thief to wipe your data.

  If your devices have device-tracking features (like Apple and Samsung devices have Find My apps), you can use them to track lost devices and notify you when you’ve left them behind.
-You can also[place Apple AirTags](https://www.makeuseof.com/how-to-set-up-airtags/) on things that don’t have device-tracking features, like a PS5 or an Xbox.
+You can also [place Apple AirTags](https://www.makeuseof.com/how-to-set-up-airtags/) on things that don’t have device-tracking features, like a PS5 or an Xbox.

 ## Game and Travel as Seamlessly as Possible